Guest Post from Watson Vermont

 My name is Watson and I’m the newest member of the Full Circle Insights sales team.

-In order to prep for the show, one of my reading requirements was The Four Pillars of Marketing Measurement eBook– it was great in spinning me up.
+In order to prep for the show, one of my reading requirements was Four Dashboards to Make Marketing Measurement Easy– it was great in spinning me up.
 Check it out!

 And if you are attending the Martech Summit in San Francisco this week be sure to come over to our booth #607 grab a pair of socks, take a pic with me, and let me tell you a bit about Full Circle Insights!”